scijs/scijs-ndarray-for-matlab-users/README.md

 var ops = require('ndarray-ops')
 var show = require('ndarray-show')

-// Set each element of the diagonal of a (5x5 identity) to 2: ops.assigns(diag(a, 3))
+// Set each element of the diagonal of a (5x5 matrix of ones) to 2: ops.assigns(diag(a, 3))

 // Double the first two rows: